8 Types of internal communication: How to ace each one like a pro

 Management to employee communication is one of the most important types of internal communication that focuses on organizational structure and the systemic delivery of information from the highest levels to the company’s employees.

-Top-down communication is a hierarchical method of disseminating information and instructions inside a company.
-Each level of the hierarchy gathers information from the level above until it finally reaches all the echelons of the company.
+Top-down communication is a hierarchical method of sharing information and instructions inside a company.
+Each level in the hierarchy passes information from the level above until it finally reaches everyone in the company.

-This type of internal communication ensures that every rung has the necessary information and details to complete relevant tasks or activities.
-Top-down communication also helps you master another kind of internal communication, information delivery.
+This type of internal communication ensures that everyone has the necessary information and details to complete relevant tasks or activities.
+It also improves how information is shared within the company.

 It ensures that every employee is properly informed about all organizational and legal procedures of the company.